 Our test caught the bug!
 The it_adds_two test failed with the message assertion failed: `(left == right)` (left: `4`, right: `5`).
 This message is useful and helps us get started debugging: it says the left argument to assert_eq! was 4, but the right argument, where we had add_two(2), was 5.

 Note that in some languages and test frameworks, the parameters to the functions that assert two values are equal are called expected and actual and the order in which we specify the arguments matters.
 However, in Rust, they’re called left and right instead, and the order in which we specify the value we expect and the value that the code under test produces doesn’t matter.
-We could have written the assertion in this test as assert_eq!(add_two(2), 4), which would result in a failure message that says assertion failed: `(left == right)` (left: `5`, right: `4`).
+We could write the assertion in this test as assert_eq!(add_two(2), 4), which would result in a failure message that says assertion failed: `(left == right)` (left: `5`, right: `4`).

 The assert_ne! macro will pass if the two values we give to it are not equal and fail if they are equal.
 This macro is most useful for cases when we’re not sure exactly what a value will be, but we know what the value definitely won’t be, if our code is functioning as we intend.
 For example, if we have a function that is guaranteed to change its input in some way, but the way in which the input is changed depends on the day of the week that we run our tests, the best thing to assert might be that the output of the function is not equal to the input.